 In the event that any of the financial costs identified for conventional procurement would still be borne by the public sector under a private finance solution, they should be added to the cost of the relevant private finance option(s) to ensure like for like NPC comparisons.

 There should be no tax adjustment to any of the procurement options.
-Previously, when using the HMT model, there was a tax adjustment to conventional procurement options.
-That guidance is now out-dated and from a NI perspective it serves only to inflate unduly the direct financial cost of conventional procurement.
+Previously, when using the old 2006 HMT model, there was a tax adjustment to conventional procurement options.
+That guidance is now out-dated and from a NI perspective it serves only to inflate unduly the financial cost of conventional procurement.

 Impact on Resource Budgets